 The results of the most recently completed financial year are set out in the Company's audited consolidated financial statements for the year ended February 28, 2017.

-The Company began and ended the period with 64,555,833 common shares outstanding.
+The Company began the period with 64,555,833 common shares outstanding and ended with 68,180,833 common shares outstanding.

 Going Concern